 If the birth father is present, the case proceedings may be more complicated, depending if the birth father is supportive of the adoption or not.
 The court will notify the birth father, and like the birth mother, his parental rights must be terminated prior to completing the petition to adopt.

 Once the adoption is complete, you will need to file post-placement reports quarterly until the adoption is finalized.
 Your caseworker/social worker will handle the reports and meet with you to check in on how you and your new child are adapting.
 The statute of limitation to challenge the adoption is valid for one year.
 After this time the adoption will be finalized in court.

 For those interested in adopting from foster care the process is a bit different.
-According to Adopt Us Kids, 80% of all the children adopted from foster care are adopted by “families who already are, and have been, their foster parents.”
 To learn more about becoming a foster family in Tennessee, please visit the Tennessee Department of Children’s Services.